appacademy/redux_workshop/part_1.md

 });
 ```

-Finally, let's create our container component by the `connect` function.
+Finally, let's create our container component by using the `connect` function.

 ```js
 const TodoListContainer = connect(